Elasto-plastic residual stress analysis of selective laser sintered porous materials based on 3D-multilayer thermo-structural phase-field simulations: Introduction

-For this purpose, the powder bed morphology, the heat transfer and the pore structure evolution during the SS process should be primarily considered.
+For this purpose, the powder bed morphology, the heat transfer and the porous microstructure evolution during the SLS process should be primarily considered.
 One promising approach is the phase-field simulation.
-For instance, phase-field simulations of the AM process can reveal the in-process microstructure evolution, providing insights into key features such as porosity, surface morphology, temperature profile, and geometry evolution~\cite{Zhang2022Coatings, Yang2019npjComputationalMaterials}.
-Based on a non-isothermal phase-field multilayer simulation results of selective sintered porous structures, thermo-elastic simulations and homogenization of the elastic properties have been investigated in our previous work~\cite{zhou20213d}.
-In combination with the single layer phase-field thermo-microstructural simulations, the first powder-resolved elasto-plastic simulations of the residual stress in a SS-processed magnetic alloy has also been performed~\cite{yang2023npj}.
-Results show that during the cooling stage, the partially melted and inter-connected particles result in plastic deformation due to the shrinkage of the fusion zone, but mostly at the necking region because of stress concentration in porous microstructures.
-By combining the thermo-structural phase-field methods and the thermomechanical calculations, this work demonstrates the promising capability of the multi-physics simulation scheme for the local residual stress analysis of AM-processed materials on the powder scale.
-In the current article, we extend this multi-physics simulation scheme for elasto-plastic multilayer SS process, providing systematic simulations of the local plastic deformation and the residual stress.
+For instance, phase-field simulations of the AM process can reveal the in-process microstructure evolution, providing insights into key features such as porosity, surface morphology, temperature profile, and geometry evolution~\cite{Zhang2022Coatings, yang2019npj}.
+Based on a non-isothermal phase-field multilayer simulation results of selective laser sintered porous structures, thermo-elastic simulations and homogenization of the elastic properties have been investigated in our previous work~\cite{zhou20213d}.
+In combination with the single layer phase-field thermo-microstructural simulations, the first powder-resolved elasto-plastic simulations of the residual stress in a SLS-processed magnetic alloy has also been performed~\cite{yang2023npj}.
+Results show that during the cooling stage, the partially melted and interconnected particles result in plastic deformation due to the shrinkage of the fusion zone, but mostly at the necking region because of stress concentration in porous microstructures.
+By combining the thermo-structural phase-field method and the thermo-mechanical calculations, this work demonstrates the promising capability of the multiphysics simulation scheme for the local residual stress analysis of AM-built materials on the powder scale.
+In the current article, we extend this multiphysics simulation scheme for elasto-plastic multilayer SLS process, providing systematic simulations of the local plastic deformation and the residual stress.
 These allow us to reveal the influential aspects related to the printing process and the powder bed.